liip/ckanext-switzerland/README.md

 ```
 For a S3 server, the property `bucket` is mandatory.
 If the property is not set, an exception will be raised.

+### Validation
+The `StorageAdapterBase` holds the logic for loading and validating the configuration.
+This logic is able to verify that a certain property is present, read the value, convert the value to the given type (eg: a port number is an `int`) and check some constraints on the value (eg: the `port` should be greater than 0).

+Each Storage Adapter is responsible to define the configuration properties it needs, and define the type, the name, the constraints...
+This is done through the class `ConfigKey`.
+This class allows to define the name of the configuration property, its type, if it's a mandatory configuration, a validation function and a custom message.

 ## How it works